chynamyerz/paystack-assessment/README.md

 ### Database schema

 Our database will be consisting of 4 tables:

-1. `Category`
+1. `Category` (assuming only Food category is active)
 2. `Product`
 3. `User`
 4. `CartProduct`